 How Bad Posture Affects the Body

-One of the biggest stressers of the body is the way we hold ourselves, how we stand, sit and walk.
+This article talks about how bad posture affects the body.
+Firstly, we are going to talk about one of the biggest stressors of the body.
+For example, the way we hold ourselves, how we stand, sit and walk.
 Our posture and the way we are sitting, standing and transitioning can affect the way our body is feeling.

-In this video, Dave Ryder shares his knowledge and wisdom on how you can simply correct your posture and make big changes in how your body feels.
+In the video above, Dave Ryder shares his knowledge and wisdom on how you can simply correct your posture and make big changes in how your body feels.

-This all can be avoided with a little TLC with mini mindful breaks throughout your working day.
+This can be avoided with awareness, changing posture habits, and with mini mindful breaks throughout your working day.
 During this time your body will benefit from a brisk walk or some simple stretches.
 Regular movement can bring your body into balance and refresh your mind for more clarity, focus and productive states of mind.

 Helpful Relevant Links:

 - Being healthy requires controlling stress.
 Click here to read “How You Create Stress and What to do About it.”

 - Find out how your mind creates health beyond belief here: “Subconscious Mind Power.”

 If you need help correcting your posture you can find out more about Medical Massage Sessions here.